agj/lists/japanese/introduction to music with japanese vocals.md

 # Introduction to music with Japanese vocals

 Japanese music with Japanese vocals.
-Albums, sorted by genre and in reverse chronological order.
+Albums, organized by general genre and in reverse chronological order.

-Click 🎧 next to an album to hear a sample (many links broken—apologies).
+Click 🎧 next to an album to hear a sample (let me know if you find a broken link).
 I like and recommend everything here listed, but ⭐️ indicates my personal top picks.

 ## Rock